DGOSalazar/yahApp/README.md

   <h3>Modern Android Job Search Platform with AI Integration</h3>
 </div>

+## Downloads 📥

+You can download the latest version of YahApp from our [Releases](https://github.com/DGOSalazar/yahApp/releases) page.
+Each release includes:
+- Debug APK for testing
+- Release notes with changes and improvements
+- Automatic builds via GitHub Actions

 ## Overview 📱

 YahApp is a comprehensive Android application designed to revolutionize the job search experience by leveraging modern technologies and AI capabilities.
 Built with Clean Architecture principles and the latest Android development practices.